-- 8.9.1.7.3 Other permits and approvals as provided herein. - 8.9.1.7.4 The above permits and approvals are collectively identified as "Planning Board Permits" for purposes of this Section 8.9.

-8.9.2 General Planning Board Permits Procedures.
+- 8.9.1.7.3 Other permits and approvals as provided herein. - 8.9.1.7.4 The above permits and approvals are collectively identified as "Planning Board Permits" for purposes of this Section 8.9. - 8.9.1.8 A party may file an appeal with the Superior Court in accordance with the requirements of the Maine Rules of Civil Procedure, Rule 80B of a Planning Board Permit decision that is a final decision within 30 days of the date of the vote on the final decision, except that the time period for filing an appeal may be extended by the court upon motion for good cause shown.
+The hearing on an appeal filed pursuant to this section before the Superior Court must be conducted without a jury. - 8.9.2 General Planning Board Permits Procedures.